nkh/P6-Data-Dump-Tree/examples/README.md

 - glyphs_color.pl 		different rendering of the glyphs

-- highlight.pl 			how to highligh specific elements of the dump with colors
+- highlight.pl 			how to highlight specific elements of the dump with colors

+- wrap_and_highlight.pl		munge so elements and also highlight them

 - flat.pl			horizontal layout examples